anthonybudd/LinkedIn-Zen-Mode-Extension/README.md

 ## Installation

+1. Download the release zip file and unzip it
-1. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-2. Enable "Developer mode" in the top right corner
+3. Enable "Developer mode" in the top right corner
-3. Click "Load unpacked" and select this folder
+4. Click "Load unpacked" and select the folder
-4. The extension will be installed and active
+5. The extension will be installed and active

 ## Files